jamesWalker55/qmul-final-project-report/src/01-introduction.typ

 - What do users need from a file management system in order to manage their files effectively?
 - Can a tag-based approach be used to improve the efficiency of file management?

-// == Project Structure
-//
-// (The following is auto generated)
-//
-// Section two explores the literature related to PIM and file management.
-Section three discusses the existing solutions that are available to users.
-Section four looks at the needs of users when performing file management tasks.
-Section five presents the development of the prototype system.
-Section six looks at the evaluation of the prototype system.
-And finally, section seven provides the conclusion and recommendations for future work.

 #pagebreak()